Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Kaplan’s flagship Live Online Course offers a chance to meet with your instructor face-to-face online and engage with other students in a virtual class setting.
 For those of you that need structure in a study schedule and/or retain information better when taught in a live setting, this is the option for you.

 My instructor was very enthusiastic and held us all accountable.
 If you didn’t get your homework done, he let you know he didn’t like that.
-I mean, he didn’t get on your case, but he’d humorously bust your chops about it and make you feel bad enough that you didn’t want it to happen again—which is the exact type of accountability many students (like myself) need.
+I mean, he didn’t get on your case, but he’d humorously make you feel bad enough that you didn’t want it to happen again – which is the exact type of accountability many students (like myself) need.

 The pace of the course is very doable, though there were a couple sessions that were a bit of an overload.
 I would say that the homework assigned after each Kaplan LSAT class took roughly an hour to an hour and a half to complete.

-All in all, if you need a committed study schedule and to be held accountable, or just plain learn better in a live environment, I would not hesitate to opt for the Kaplan LSAT Live Online Course.
+All in all, if you need a committed study schedule and to be held accountable, or just plain learn better in a live environment, I’d strongly recommend the Kaplan LSAT Live Online Course.

 Extra LSAT Resources From Kaplan